e-noch/Bible/README.md

 # Bible
-Animated Bible
+/ Animated Bible /
-/Theme.Seasion.Animation based on reagion
+/ Theme.Seasion.Animation based on reagion
-/If reagion entry is "In the begining" render Righteous
+/ If reagion entry is "In the begining" render Righteous